Tip Off

 20:00 -21:00 Open for conversation/sharing work/situations and after drinks

-The event will feature two guests prepared to share their insights and experiences within the group discussion, open also for the community in the audience:
+The event will feature three guests prepared to share their insights and experiences within the group discussion, open also for the community in the audience:

 Zoë Dankert